vighneshiyer/dotfiles-old/t480_setup.md

 xrdb -query
 xdpyinfo | grep -B 1 resolution
 ```

+- In Firefox, adjust the setting `layout.css.devPixelsPerPx` to further refine the scaling

 Now when I added an external monitor which wasn't HiDPI, I had to scale up its internal framebuffer resolution, and then scale down the framebuffer delivered to the output.
 The issue is that the resampling uses bilinear filtering: see `xrandr --verbose` (look for transforms).
 This causes slightly blurry text.